saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 TODO: To change settings for emulator/simulator runs, go where? only API? link
 :::

-TODO: some generic intro text or something
+TODO: some generic intro text or something + access restriction information

 #### Default App Settings